flyingtommy/A-accompany-code-for-the-rocking-paper/Example1.md

 ```
 ---

-### ⭐V — Add these nodes as vertices to the original geometry and re-mesh
+### ⭐V — Add these nodes as vertices to the original geometry and re-mesh.
 ```matlab
 %% Actual model we use for analysis